 iRobot Terra Robot Mower

-It can avoid obstacles, and you can create a boundary system without wires.
-This means you can tell the mower where to cut and where not to without digging up your yard to install wire or boundary line systems.
+This intuitive device is so smart, it can avoid obstacles and follow a customized boundary that you create.
+It’s easy for you to control, and you don’t have to do any installation to use it.
 The Terra Robot Mower was for sale as part of a beta program in 2019 in the U.S. and Germany, but you should (hopefully) be able to purchase the robot mower later this year.

 - iRobot takes charge, stirs up competition with new direction of Roomba i3 Plus

 - 4 robot vacuum deals you can’t afford to miss this Labor Day

 - The best deals on iRobot Roomba robotic vacuum cleaners for September 2020

 - Cheap Robot Vacuums: Save big on Ecovacs, Eufy, and Roomba today